Set down the baggage of life,

 evam·etaṃ yathā·bhūtaṃ samma paññāya daṭṭhabbaṃ.

-anattā lakkhaṇa sutta (anattalakkhana sutta) uses the traditional Buddhist classification of body and mind into five categories or khandas :
+anattā lakkhaṇa sutta (anattalakkhana sutta) repeats the same paragraph five times, once for each of the khanda.
+Buddhism classes body and mind into five categories or khandas : thus -

 rūpa vedanā saññā saṅkhāra viññāṇa